elastic/sysgrok/README.md

 Performance analysis and optimisation with LLMs
 ```

-`perf-gpt` is an experimental proof-of-concept, intended to demonstrate how
+`perf-copilot` is an experimental proof-of-concept, intended to demonstrate how
 LLMs can be used to understand profiling data, and assist users in coming up
 with ways to resolve performance and stability issues in their systems.
 The
-hypothesis being tested by `perf-gpt` is that LLMs can be used to make users
+hypothesis being tested by `perf-copilot` is that LLMs can be used to make users
 of profiling tools more efficient at understanding their profiler output, and
 more effective in coming up with practical solutions to problems they
 encounter.